melvic-ybanez/Nostalgia/README.md

 ## Nostalgia

-Nostalgia is a chess program that supports three main modes: **Human Vs Human**, in which the user can play with himself (or with the others); **Human Vs Computer**, in which the user gets to play with the machine; and **Computer Vs Computer**, in which two instances of the com.github.melvic_ybanez.nostalgia.engine (that may have different levels) would play with each other.
+Nostalgia is a chess program that supports three main modes: **Human Vs Human**, in which the user can play with himself (or with the others); **Human Vs Computer**, in which the user gets to play with the machine; and **Computer Vs Computer**, in which two instances of the engine (that may have different levels) would play with each other.

 ![Human Vs Human sample game](/../screenshots/screenshots/sample_game.png?raw=true "Sample Human Vs Human Game")